Planning a new web design project or a redesign is a tough exercise growing organizations go through.

 Navigation can still get complex though – especially valid for eCommerce or large portals.
 Components like mega menus are often suggested – though mostly incorrectly.

-Multiple menu bars are also an option, sometimes up to 4 on a page – a tiny top bar menu with generic pages, a more prominent menu alongside the logo, a sidebar menu (or a flexible search filter) – and a footer navigation.
+Multiple menu bars are also an option, sometimes up to 4 on a page – a tiny top bar menu with generic pages, a more prominent menu alongside the logo, a sidebar menu (or a flexible search filter) – and footer navigation.

 Clear navigation will extract the critical pages for the design process and prioritize the creative efforts there.